nikhilkalhan92/The-Wrestling-Pub/README.md

   ###### COLOR SCHEME

-  The Colours I used were black and Burlywood - easy to blend in and easy on the eye for the viewer.
+  The Colours I used were black and Burlywood - I used burleywood, because with black in the background the information really stands out, and catches the viewer at first glance.

+FEATURES
+I have used the following features in this project

+Hover

+Tells the user the location of the mouse whilst navigating the menu.
+Helps the user not lose their place.